easywebhub/easywebhub-com/content/index.md

             },
             {
                 "title": "An efficient approach",
                 "name": "Not only for development but also for whole lifetime of your websites.
-Fewer resources for operating or maintanance because it's reliable, secured and lightweight websites."
+Fewer resources for operating or maintanance because of it's lightweight, reliability and security."
             },
             {
                 "title": "Allthing does on Client",